chadbaldwin/chadbaldwin/README.md

 - 💬 Ask me about: Anything!
 - 📫 How to reach me: [here](https://chadbaldwin.net/link)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm obssessed with rubiks cubes of all shapes and sizes and I collect them.
-I try to offset the nerdiness with motorcycles, but I don't think it's working.
+I try to offset the nerdiness 🤓 with motorcycles 🏍, but I don't think it's working.